History

 The Graybeal-Gowen Prize

 The Graybeal-Gowen Prize honors poets living in or born in Virginia, as well as those with long-term residency in the state in the past.
-One poem will be selected each year will receive the $1000 prize and will be published in the magazine.
+One poem will be selected each year to receive the $1000 prize and will be published in the magazine.
 The Graybeal-Gowen Prize was established to honor the memory of WLU graduate and lover of poetry, Howerton Gowen.
 Past winners include Emma Aylor, Nancy Schoenberger, Judith McCombs, Margaret Mackinnon, Elizabeth Murawski, Kevin Hart, and Jennifer Key.
 See our Submit page for more details about when and how to enter.